The buffers are composed of a body and a head equipped with a shank (the plunger).

 An excess metal at the mouth of the body is obtained when cutting the brass tube placed in the mandrel of a drill (at low speed): by pressing hard enough with a cutter, the metal is repelled and this sympathetic flange is obtained although somewhat random…

-The head is obtained from a buffer purchased at micro-modele (former Magic Train) turned on a mini drill.
+The head is obtained from a buffer purchased at micro-modele (former Train Magique) turned on a mini drill.
 As for the Habiss, the shank is a brass tube of outside diameter 1.3, and the body is a brass tube with diameters 2.0 × 1.4.

 A flange is obtained in the same way as previously.